Klortho/DtdAnalyzer/README.md

 * --catalog [catalog file] - Specify a file to use as the OASIS catalog, to resolve public identifiers
 * --xslt [xslt file] - An XSLT script to run to post-process the output.
 This is optional.
-* <output file> - Name of the file to write the output to.
+* &lt;output file> - Name of the file to write the output to.
 If this argument is not given, the output is written to standard out.

 One and only one of --xml, --system, or --public must be given, in order to specify the